massi-ang/aws-iot-custom-authorizer-sample/README.md

 ```
 cdk deploy --parameters username=admin --parameters password=admin --parameters token=XXX
 ```

-### Create the signing key pair
+## WebSocket Custom Authorizer for JSON Web Tokens

-The custom authorizer validated that the token that is provided is signed with a known key.
+The custom authorizer can validate that the token that is provided is signed with a known key.
 This prevents malicious users to trigger you custom authorizer lambda function as AWS IoT Core will deny access if the token and the token signature do not match.

 The token signature is generated using an RSA key.
 The private key is used by the client to sign the authorization token while the the public key will be associated with the custom authorizer.

-This signature algorithm is equivalent to the RSA256 algorithm adopted by the JWT token [RFC 7518](https://tools.ietf.org/html/rfc7518#section-3).
-We are going to use this property to simplify the signing process.
+This signature algorithm is equivalent to the RSA256 algorithm adopted by the JWT token [RFC 7518](https://tools.ietf.org/html/rfc7518#section-3), which means we can use the JWT signature as signature to pass to the authorizer.
+In this way, AWS IoT Core takes care of validating the signature allowing the Customer Authorizer to trust the JWT.

+### Create the signing key pair

 To create the key pair follow these steps: